High-energy neutrino attenuation in the Earth and its associated uncertainties: The code

 \section{The \nufate code}

 The \nufate code is available from this URL: \url{https://github.com/aaronvincent/nuFATE}.
 The Python version requires only a working installation of Python 2.7 and the standard numpy libraries. \nufate comes with the following Python files: \begin{description} \item[earth.py] computes the optical depth for a given angle.
 It uses a piecewise polynomial fit to the STW105 model.
 Any model of the Earth can in principle be substituted. \item [cascade.py] computes the eigenvectors and eigenvalues required to solve the cascade equations, using 200 $\times$ 200 precomputed arrays located in the \texttt{data/} sub-directory.
 This includes the effects of attenuation, neutral current down-scattering, as well as tau regeneration.
 For secondary $\nu_e$ and $\nu_\mu$, use \texttt{cascade\_secs.py}.
-In practice, \texttt{cascade.py} actually solves the cascade equation for $E^2 \phi$ rather than $\phi$, to avoid having to deal with large flux differences. \item [example.py] is a working example of how to call the routines.
+In practice, \texttt{cascade.py} actually solves the cascade equation for $E^2 \phi$ rather than $\phi$, to avoid having to deal with large flux differences.
+The input argument \texttt{gamma} can be either a number $\gamma$, in which case the initial isotropic neutrino spectrum is taken to b \item [example.py] is a working example of how to call the routines.
 The neutrino flavor, isotropic spectral index, zenith angle and energy can be specified in the file.
 From a python prompt it can be executed by calling If the code runs successfully, you should see something like: \item [notebook.ipynb] is a python notebook that contains a few more examples and plots.
 It can be opened and run with iPython or Jupyter notebooks\footnote{See \url{http://jupyter.readthedocs.io/en/latest/}} \end{description} Equivalent files are available in Matlab format in the \texttt{matlab/} directory.
 These have been tested in R2016b.
 The \texttt{examples.m} script contains two working examples.

 The cross sections, computed with CT10 NLO pdf set, are stored in h5 (high density) format in the \texttt{data/} directory.
 These include total charged-current and neutral-current neutrino-nucleus scattering, as well as the differential cross sections required for NC interactions and tau decay.
 The Earth composition is assumed to be isoscalar, such that the cross sections are an average of the neutrino-proton and neutrino-neutron interactions.
 In the case of $\bar \nu_e$, interactions with electrons are included directly in the \nufate code, since their analytic expressions may be computed on the fly.